What Adventists Believe About Spiritual Gifts in the Bible

-Then he went on to use his famous metaphor of the different parts of the human body, each with a different function but all needed and necessary for the proper function of the body as a whole.
+Then he went on to use his famous metaphor of the different parts of the human body, each with a different function but all necessary for the proper function of the body.

-“If the whole body were an eye, “where would be hearing?” or if the whole body were like an ear, where would be the sense of smell (1 Corinthians 12:17).
+“If the whole body were an eye, where would be hearing?
+Or if the whole body were like an ear, where would be the sense of smell?”
+(1 Corinthians 12:17, NKJV).

-And the fact is that though they are different, none is more important than the other as they are given by the same Spirit.
-He showed them how “to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same Spirit, to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues” (1 Corinthians 12:8–10, NKJV).
+“To one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same Spirit, to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues” (1 Corinthians 12:8–10, NKJV, emphasis added).

-Instead of comparing themselves, Paul encouraged them to use their gifts as intended and not waste precious opportunities to use them.
+Instead of comparing themselves, Paul encouraged them to use their gifts as intended rather than wasting those opportunities (Romans 12:6–8).

-First, we find nothing in the Scriptures that indicate these gifts were going to end, or that they are going to end soon.
+First, we find nothing in the Scriptures that indicate these gifts would end after the time of the early church or that they are going to end soon.

-If the gifts ended with the death of the apostles, then for all those long centuries of church history, the body of Christ functioned without any of the gifts in operation, and none of those gifts exist in the church today?
+If the gifts ended with the death of the apostles, then for all those long centuries of church history, did the body of Christ function without any of the gifts in operation?
+Do none of those gifts exist in the church today?

 That hardly sounds feasible.

-Next, if the spiritual gifts had ceased with the end of the apostolic age, it would mean that all those New Testament Bible texts dealing with the gifts were of no real value to the church today, which is contrary to what the Bible says about itself.
+Next, if the spiritual gifts had ceased with the end of the Apostolic Age, it would mean that all those New Testament Bible texts dealing with the gifts are of no real value to the church today, which is contrary to what the Bible says about itself: